 The Fund may invest in the securities of domestic and foreign issuers as well as in securities of companies of any market capitalization, including small and mid cap common and preferred stocks.
 The Fund may not invest more than 25% of its total assets (valued at the time of investment) in securities of companies engaged principally in any one industry other than the public utilities industry, nor have more than 20% invested in foreign issuers.
 The Fund will purchase a fixed income security only if, at the time of purchase, it is rated investment grade by at least two nationally recognized statistical rating organizations.

-Preferred stocks may decline in price, fail to pay dividends, or be illiquid.
+Preferred Stocks: Preferred stocks may decline in price, fail to pay dividends, or be illiquid.

-Investing internationally involves additional risks such as currency, political, accounting, economic, and market risk.
+Foreign Investing: Investing internationally involves additional risks such as currency, political, accounting, economic, and market risk.

-There is no guarantee that the portfolio will meet its objective.
+No Guarantee: There is no guarantee that the portfolio will meet its objective.

-When a fund leverages its portfolio, the value of its shares may be more volatile and all other risks may be compounded.
+Leverage: When a fund leverages its portfolio, the value of its shares may be more volatile and all other risks may be compounded.

 This information does not represent an offer, or the solicitation of an offer, to buy or sell securities of the Fund.